Netstat-abefinoprstxy/Muzify/README.md

 Muzeflow is an iOS/iPadOS/macOS app written in Swift to interact with an [Ampache](http://ampache.github.io) or [Subsonic](http://www.subsonic.org) server.

+Muzeflow is a fork of [Amperfy](https://github.com/BLeeEZ/Amperfy) with a focus on expanding Apple Watch support, especially around more independent offline playback for activities like running, walking, and workouts.
+The goal is to keep building on Amperfy's strong foundation while exploring watch-first functionality that may eventually be suitable to merge back upstream.

 ### iOS

 <a href="https://apps.apple.com/app/amperfy-music/id1530145038#?platform=iphone">